Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/timeline/introduction.md

 Timeline animations allow you to create animations with a pre-defined length for all properties of your wallpaper components.
 If that sounds confusing, don't worry, this guide will introduce you to all steps needed to create timeline animations by providing a few sample use-cases with in-depth explanations.

 ::: tip
-Do not confused timeline animations with animations that are created through [effects](/scene/effects/overview), they are entirely different concepts.
+Do not confuse timeline animations with animations that are created through [effects](/scene/effects/overview), they are entirely different concepts.
 :::

 ## Creating a simple movement animation